 The registration deadline for both Camp Catch-A-Rainbow and Young Camper’s Day Camper registration deadline for both camps is July 14, 2017.
 Late registrations may be accepted if space is available.

 Staffed by volunteers, Camp Catch-A-Rainbow and Young Camper’s Day offers campers 24 hour access to health care professionals to meet their cancer care needs.

 Volunteer Health Care Professionals are currently needed to act as cabin counselors to help meet the medical care needs of the participants.
 Volunteer positions are also available for general cabin counselors (male volunteers are especially needed).
-Camp Catch-A-Rainbow and Young Camper's Day Volunteers must be 21 years of age or older and able to attend a mandatory volunteer orientation to be announced in 2017.
+Camp Catch-A-Rainbow and Young Camper's Day Volunteers must be 21 years of age or older and able to attend a mandatory volunteer orientation August 5, 2017.

 Apply to Volunteer

-The application deadline for volunteers will be available in 2017.
+Volunteer application deadline is June 9, 2017.
 Late applications may be accepted if positions are still available and time permits for appropriate background checks and clearances.

 YMCA Storer Camps is able to provide Camp Catch-A-Rainbow free of charge to campers and their families because of the generous donations we receive.
 Help us keep building rainbows for children who need them by designating a donation to Camp Catch-A-Rainbow today.